-In the preprocessed data, at least one psf star has to be defined.
-If more stars are used as psf stars, the quality of the extracted psf will increase or a space variant psf can be used for deconvolution.
-When selecting the graphic object with the middle mouse button (psf star tool) or the left mouse button (info tool), a dialog box is shown which contains all parameters for that psf star (figure 30, right panel)
+In the preprocessed data, at least one psf star must be defined.
+If more stars are used as psf stars, either the quality of the extracted psf will increase or a space variant psf can be used for deconvolution.
+When selecting the graphic object with the middle mouse button (psf star tool) or the left mouse button (info tool), a dialog box appears which contains all parameters for that psf star (figure 30, right panel)